The Sean Spicer Show

 We break it down tonight at 6 pm ET here:

-Tonight at 6pm ET Military lawyer Tim Parlatore on the Venezuela strikes - join us for the premiere
+Tonight at 6pm ET Erika Donalds, Rob Bluey, and Katie Zacharia - join us for the premiere

 Stories I’m reading…